ILLINOIS VALLEY COMMUNITY COLLEGE

 You will need access to a computer, either PC or Mac, and a connection to the Internet to participate in the class.
 Broadband service is highly recommended.
 Individuals who do not have their own computer may use computers in The Learning Commons at the college.
 If you are an out-of-district student without a computer please check with your local community college and public libraries regarding computer resources.

 Your browser is your gateway to the Internet.
 In this course you will be accessing online databases that are browser sensitive.
-Therefore it is recommended that you have the current version of Microsoft Internet Explorer.
+Therefore it is recommended that you have the current version of Microsoft Internet Explorer and Mozilla Firefox.
 Different online applications behave differently in different browsers so if you have trouble with one, try another.
-Mozilla Firefox is a popular alternative to Microsoft Internet Explorer.
+Google Chrome is a popular alternative.
 Recommended browsers for use with Blackboard vary as versions change.
 Please visit Blackboard User Guides for more information about what IVCC recommends for Blackboard.

 Microsoft Internet Explorer